autocrypt/autocrypt/inbome-draft.rst

 Open issues / notes
 -------------------------

+- Instead of transporting keysdata through INBOME headers we could also add attachments, e.g. application/pgp-keys ones and put INBOME headers into it.

 - Generation and maintenance of secret decryption keys is not handled/discussed yet.
 One idea from the Summit/Conf discussions is to use self-sent messages to transfer private key material (which should be encrypted with a backup code so that provider can not obtain the private key)

 - multi-device support: idea is to use self-sent messages to pair devices and synchronize both encryption and decryption key material between them.